-Timelapse photography uses digital cameras because there is a need to take numerous—usually hundreds—of images in a short duration.
-Yes, you can use any DSLR, but older camera systems have a lower quality than the latest ones so they might not produce excellent videos.
-For this reason, it is advisable that you use the highest quality camera that you can have, like a full-frame DSLR.
+Timelapse photography uses digital cameras because there is a need to take many —usually hundreds — of images.
+You can use any DSLR, but older camera systems are of lower quality than the newest ones.
+For this reason, it is advisable that you use the highest quality camera that you have, like a full-frame DSLR.

 4. Use advanced camera triggers.

-One of the best camera triggers in the market, MIOPS Smart Camera Trigger offers not only basic Timelapse mode but also advanced Timelapse mode called Timewarp.
-This feature lets you specify the interval time anywhere between one second and one hour, as well as how many images to capture, giving you more power and flexibility to shoot amazing timelapse pictures.
+One of the best camera triggers in the market, MIOPS Smart+ Camera Trigger offers not only basic Timelapse mode but also advanced Timelapse mode called Timewarp.
+This feature lets you specify the interval time anywhere between one second and one hour, as well as how many images to capture, giving you more control and flexibility to shoot amazing timelapse sequences.
 This gadget also gives you the ability to program your timelapse photos for days or even months!

-Another great gadget you must have for timelapse photography is MIOPS RemotePlus Trigger.
-This smart camera remote is controlled by a smartphone application, the trigger controls the camera remotely.
-With its timelapse mode, you can set the number of frames, interval and exposure values.
-This smartphone controllable high-speed camera trigger gives you the power to take hundreds of pictures automatically.
-And by just combining these images, you can already produce stunning timelapse videos!
+Another great gadget for timelapse photography is the MIOPS RemotePlus Trigger.
+With a smartphone application, the trigger controls the camera remotely.
+With its timelapse mode, you can set the number of frames, interval, and exposure values.
+This smartphone-controlled high-speed camera trigger gives you the ability to take hundreds of pictures automatically.
+And by combining these images, you can already produce stunning timelapse videos!

 5. Bring with you a strong but lightweight tripod.

-The tripod is one of the important tools you need in timelapse photography since your camera needs to be undisturbed for a long time.
-For this reason, you need to use a tripod which is sturdy and stable.
-However, it should be light enough to be easily carried anywhere, especially if your locations are quite challenging.
+The tripod is one of the important tools you need in timelapse photography since your camera needs to be steady and undisturbed for a long time.
+For this reason, you need to use a rock-solid tripod.
+However, it should be light enough to be easily carried anywhere, especially if getting to your location is quite challenging.

 6. Choose a powerful high-speed memory card.

-If your shot requires hundreds of images in a short time, then you need high-speed cards in order to record and save everything.
+If your shot requires hundreds of images in a short time, you need high-speed memory cards to record and save all your images.
 Your memory card’s speed matters in timelapse photography.
-The slower the speed of your card is, the longer it will take for the information to be recorded to the card.
-If the time to record your image to the card is longer than the interval between shots, your camera will not be able to keep up with the intervals.
+The slower your card’s speed, the longer it takes for the image to be recorded to the card.
+If the time to record your image to the card is longer than the interval between shots, your camera will not be able to keep up with the timelapse settings, ruining your timelapse.

 7. Understand your camera’s settings.

 You need to understand your camera’s different shooting modes – M, B, Av/A, and Tv/T. These modes play an important role in your timelapse photography.
-Among these, the M (Manual) is the recommended setting for the timelapse photography technique.
-It allows you to control all the features of your camera.
-You also need to learn about the exposure triangle, which involves the ISO, Aperture, and Shutter Speed are related and influence each other.
+Among these, the M (Manual) is the recommended setting for timelapse photography because it allows you to control your camera’s shutter speed and aperture.
+You also need to understand the exposure triangle, which consists of how your camera’s ISO, Aperture, and Shutter Speed are related and influence each other.

 8. Set to manual mode.

-Since timelapse photography requires everything in your DSLR to be constant while the subject moves, you need to set your camera to the manual mode.
-Meaning, the White Balance, Aperture, ISO and the Shutter Speed must be all in the manual all throughout the shoot.
-The focus should also be changed to Manual from the Auto Focus.
+Timelapse photography requires everything on your DSLR to be constant during the picture sequence, therefore set all of your camera settings to manual mode – that is, set your White Balance, Aperture, ISO, and the Shutter Speed manually.
+The focus should also be changed to Manual focus from the Auto Focus.

 9. Use Live View.

-If you use a DSLR (as opposed to a mirrorless camera), you can also use the Live View feature of your camera if it has a long-lasting battery.
+If you use a DSLR (as opposed to a mirrorless camera), you can also use your camera’s Live View feature if your camera has a long-lasting battery.
 This will keep the mirror up and prevent the camera from shaking when the shutter fires.
 With Live View, you can also see the progress of the shots in real-time.
 Whether you use a DLSR or mirrorless camera, it’s also a good idea to activate the histogram to maintain proper exposure settings.